Internet Security Awareness Training

-Internet Security Awareness Training (ISAT) is the training given to members of an organization regarding the protection of various information assets of that organization.
-ISAT is a subset of general security awareness training (SAT).
+Internet Security Awareness Training (ISAT), also known as Security Education, Training, and Awareness (SETA), is a training program administered to the members of a cybersecurity organization.
+ISAT is a subset of general security awareness training (SAT), focused on internet security awareness.

-Even small and medium enterprises are generally recommended to provide such training, but organizations that need to comply with government regulations (e.g., the Gramm–Leach–Bliley Act, the Payment Card Industry Data Security Standard, Health Insurance Portability and Accountability Act, Sarbanes–Oxley Act) normally require formal ISAT for annually for all employees.
-Often such training is provided in the form of online courses.

-ISAT, also referred to as Security Education, Training, and Awareness (SETA), organizations train and create awareness of information security management within their environment.
-It is beneficial to organizations when employees are well trained and feel empowered to take important actions to protect themselves and organizational data.
-The SETA program target must be based on user roles within organizations and for positions that expose the organizations to increased risk levels, specialized courses must be required.
+Cybersecurity organizations that need to comply with government regulations (e.g., the Gramm–Leach–Bliley Act, the Payment Card Industry Data Security Standard, Health Insurance Portability and Accountability Act, Sarbanes–Oxley Act) normally require formal annual SAT training for all employees.
+Small and medium enterprises (SMEs) are generally recommended to provide training.
+Training is often administered in the form of online courses.
+ISAT organizations train and create awareness of information security management within their environment.
+The ISAT program target must be based on user roles within organizations and, for positions that expose the organizations to increased risk levels, specialized courses must be required.

-Employees and contractors pose threats to organizations that training can help reduce.
+Diagram of sample steps to preserve information security.

 Coverage

-There are general topics to cover for the training, but it is necessary for each organization to have a coverage strategy based on its needs, as this will ensure the training is practical and captures critical topics relevant to the organization.
+Although there are general topics to cover for the training, it is necessary for each organization to have a coverage strategy based on their needs to ensure the training is practical and captures critical topics relevant to the organization.
 As the threat landscape changes very frequently, organizations should continuously review their training programs to ensure relevance with current trends.